Thursday, February 11, 2016

 3) near pointer.

-The range of 0 to 64 KB near pointer, 64 to 1024 KB far pointer and 1024 up to 2 GB is huge pointer.
+The range of 0 to 64 KB is near pointer, 64 to 1024 KB is far pointer and 1024 up to 2 GB is huge pointer.

 But in new Operating System there is no such types of pointer because today's Operating System is work in Protected Mode.
 In protected mode there is no such partition of memory.

-According to the datatype there is five types of pointer such as
+According to the data type there is five types of pointer such as

 1) Integer Pointer